prolfqua/prolfquapp/README.md

 The prolfquapp can be tightly integrated with the LIMS system, and, at the same time, You can replicate the analysis on your laptop computer.

+# Implementation

+- Yaml file is generated either using a Shiny application or a command line application.
+- The parameters of the application are stored in an R list.
+- A data frame with the sample annotation must be provided -- one column which allows to map
+--- if TMT analysis workflow one column starting with "channel" (either upper or lower case), with the channel (FragPipeTMT)
+--- if DIA or DDA workflow then one column named exactly "raw.file", containing the filenames (can include path) to the raw files.
+Eeach file name must be unique.
+-- one column starting with "NAME" which is the sample name.
+Each name must be unique.
+These names will be used to label figures -
+-- one column name starting with "group|^bait|^Experiment" (either upper or lower case) -- no more than one column name starting with "^subject|^BioReplicate" (either upper or lower case) - This column is optional -- no more then one column name starting with "Contrast" (either upper or lower case) - This column is optional